 The cash machines in El Chalten are usually empty, and the bank is rarely open.
 A lot of the restaurants in the town only accept cash; therefore it is important that you stock up on Argentinian Pesos before travelling to the town.

 Budget Per Day

-- Hotels: $20 USD per day - given at the end of your stay at an all inclusive hotel
+- Hotels: $20 USD per person, per day - given at the end of your stay at an all-inclusive hotel

-- Cruises: $10 USD per day - you can give this to reception at the end of your cruise
+- Cruises: $10 USD per person, per day - you can give this to the reception at the end of your cruise

 - Meals: 10% of your bill